March 28, 2026

 - Contact a Florida car accident lawyer early.
 An experienced attorney can protect you from insurance tactics and help you recover the compensation you deserve.

-Step 1: Stop and Stay at the Scene
+Step 1: Secure the Scene and Stay Put

 The first and most important rule after a car accident in Florida is simple: do not leave.
 Florida Statute 316.061 requires all drivers involved in an accident to stop immediately at the scene or as close to it as safely possible.